r-arav1nd/minikube-setup-with-ubuntu/README.md

 # <i>minikube</i> setup with Ubuntu Server

+<i>minikube</i> is local Kubernetes, focusing on making it easy to lean and develop for Kubernetes.<br>
 Setting up minikube on an Ubuntu server involves several steps.
 Here's a basic outline of the process